 To store Dark Tea requires the condition of fluent air circulation, a dry and clean environment without any odors.
 Moisture is necessary for tea to ferment, but if the amount of moisture is not controlled, too long or too much, the tea will become moldy.
 Tea should not be under any direct sunlight, because the heat of the sun will accelerate the oxidization, producing a permanent unpleasant sun or bleached flavor, which is not considered to be a good flavor of a fine tea.
 Proper air circulation is very important: the tea needs to absorb the right amount of moisture and bacteria from the air, that’s what cultivates the quality of tea and naturally ferments it with a vibrant character.
 The process of selecting tea leaves and the density of compressing also directly affects the development of the tea.
 It is important to never use any plastic bags or containers to seal the tea when storing Dark Tea, the tea will absorb the smell of the plastic.
 Since the quality of Dark Tea develops with time and in a natural environment, different countries, states, cities, and rooms create different flavors.
 Some professionals can tell exactly where a tea was aged simply by tasting it.

 As tea ages, the caffeine and other chemicals become gentler; so, as it ages, tea becomes more balanced with a perfect Yin and Yang energy.
-As it ages, new bacteria grow and gives more physical health benefits.
+As it ages, new bacteria grow and give more physical health benefits.
 Chinese consider Dark Tea as a medicinal tea or old people’s tea for long-living because of the wide range of health benefits.
 Many health benefits have been confirmed by medical research; the caffeine, vitamin, amino acid and phospholipids in Dark Tea are great for digestion, regulating fat metabolism and stimulating gastric juice secretion.
 Japanese scientific research shows Dark Tea has strong functions in decreasing grease and aiding digestion, that is why Dark Tea has been used as a natural method for weight loss.
-Dark Tea also softens vessels preventing CVD, as well as containing anti-oxidant, anti-aging, anti-cancer, anti-mutation.
+Dark Tea also softens vessels preventing CVD, as well as containing anti-oxidant, anti-aging, anti-mutation.
 Dark Tea also reduces blood pressure, blood sugar, inflammation, preventing and curing diabetes, improving saccharomyces, sterilization, diuresis, detoxication and reducing the harm made by tobacco and liquor.

 As a lover of tea for more than 3 decades, Dark Tea became my daily companion.
 I was passionate about Green Tea, and then in love with Oolong Tea.
 After the long journey of tea, I found Hunan Dark Tea truly is the state I strive to be, the character of the tea grants me the right energy I feel I should have.
 It is gentle, mellow, and yet masculine and exciting, It soothes my body, especially my stomach and stimulates my mind… Perfect balance.
-The next post I would like to share my everyday companion: Hunan Dark Tea.